Skip to Content

 I agree that this Persian fesenjan recipe is really unusual, but it is very easy!

 But as with many recipes, there is one thing that trumps all others.
-For this recipe, it is ensuring that the walnuts do not burn, because it will turn the stew bitter.
+For this recipe, it is important to ensure that the walnuts do not burn, because they will turn the stew bitter.
 Keep the temperature low and stir every 20 or 30 minutes.

 Serving Suggestions